On March 27th, a delegation from Montréal for a World BEYOND War delivered letters, a declaration, and demands on behalf...

 According to the Stockholm International Peace Research Institute, Canada is the 17th largest exporter of military goods in the world, and is the second biggest weapons supplier to the Middle East region.
 Most Canadian arms are exported to Saudi Arabia and other countries engaged in violent conflicts in the Middle East and North Africa, even though these customers were repeatedly implicated in serious violations of international humanitarian law.

 Since the beginning of the Saudi-led intervention in Yemen in early 2015, Canada has exported approximately $7.8 billion in arms to Saudi Arabia, primarily armored vehicles produced by CANSEC exhibitor GDLS.
-Now in its seventh year, the war in Yemen has killed over 400,000 people, and created the worst humanitarian crisis in the world.
+Now in its eighth year, the war in Yemen has killed over 400,000 people, and created the worst humanitarian crisis in the world.
 Exhaustive analysis by Canadian civil society organizations has credibly shown these transfers constitute a breach of Canada’s obligations under the Arms Trade Treaty (ATT), which regulates the trade and transfer of weapons, given well-documented instances of Saudi abuses against its own citizens and the people of Yemen.

 The Canadian Commercial Corporation, a government agency that facilitates deals between Canadian arms exporters and foreign governments brokered a $234 million deal in 2022 to sell 16 Bell 412 helicopters to the military of the Philippines.
 Ever since his election in 2016, the regime of Philippine president Rodrigo Duterte has been marked by a reign of terror that has killed thousands under the guise of an anti-drug campaign, including journalists, labor leaders, and human rights activists.